Unit VII. Presence

 everything that happens.
 This state of contemplation he calls

 presence.
-The word “Dzogchen” means the true primordial state of
+The word “Dzogchen” means the true primordial state of everyone,

-means separation or duality.
-However, there is also a true state of
+or duality.
+However, there is also a true state of mind which is void

-mind which is void or empty of content and conditioning.
-Direct knowledge
+or empty of content and conditioning.
+Direct knowledge in the true

-in the true mind is a pure state of consciousness that arises in experience.
+mind is a pure state of consciousness that arises in experience.

 It is one of the basic qualities of our own primordial state.